Whiletruedoend/Twilight/README.md

 Bugs:

 * [TG] When editing attachments in comments (adding a new one and deleting an old one), the order gets lost and when you edit it again, the wrong picture is deleted;
-* [TG] [TEMP] When adding a channel, you must manually restart the poller, or even the rails application, otherwise it will not be able to find the bot and create a post;

 I'm too lazy to fix them, whoever wants (it would be very cool), then I will gladly accept the Pull Request;

-## Security question
+### Security question

-Now it turns out that if a user has several channels, then even having several authorization tokens, only one (the very first specified) is used to preload pictures.
+Now it turns out that if a user has several channels, then even having several authorization tokens, only one (the very first specified) is used to preload pictures (attachments).

 But let's say this situation: the user has 2 channels (2 tones, respectively), and there is a second person who knows the first token, but does not know the second.
 Then, proceeding from the logic that all attachments are loaded into a temporary channel from the first token, he can simply intercept the information that was intended for the second token.